Steady state in ultrastrong coupling regime: perturbative expansion and first orders: Conclusion

 \section{Conclusion}

-Introducing an alternative technique inspired from the displaced oscillator picture used in \cite{Irish_2005, Li_2021}, we obtained a perturbative expansion \eqref{firstgen} and \eqref{genexpansion} of the mean force Gibbs state, the reduced steady state of $S$.
-In the ultrastrong coupling regime, we obtain analytical expressions for the contributions of the first orders, \eqref{final2dorder} and \eqref{genf}.
+We have obtained a perturbative expansion \eqref{firstgen} and \eqref{genexpansion} of the mean force Gibbs state in the ultra strong coupling regime, using a technique inspired from the displaced oscillator picture \cite{Irish_2005, Li_2021} and polaron transformation.
 The zero order term confirms the result of \cite{Cresser_2021, Trushechkin_2021}.
-As briefly commented section IV of the Supplementary Material, we left for future research the full resolution of the exact connections between \eqref{genf} and the corresponding expression in \cite{Trushechkin_2021}, and in particular the finite temperature integral versus the infinite temporal integral.
+Analytical expression of the first order term is derived, \eqref{final2dorder} and \eqref{genf}, and is found to coincide with the first order correction derived in \cite{Trushechkin_2021} (within the mild validity condition of \cite{Trushechkin_2021}, see Section~\ref{sec:76} for more detail).
+This increases the range of the known situations in which the steady state of a system interacting with a thermal bath does converge to the mean force Gibbs state.
+This convergence was recently shown for weak coupling up to the first order \cite{Mori_2008, Subasi_2012,Purkayastha_2020}, for the ultra strong coupling regime up to the zeroth order \cite{Cresser_2021}, and is now confirmed in the ultra-strong coupling regime up to the first order, thanks to the complementary results in \cite{Trushechkin_2021}.

 In the high temperature regime, a simple and explicit general expression is derived \eqref{genapproxf} for the first order corrections.
-This expression is benchmarked for the spin-boson model against the results of \cite{Trushechkin_2021} obtained through a strong-decoherence-limit master equation.
-The agreement is perfect within the regime of validity.
-An even simpler expression \eqref{fsimplified} is derived for very large coupling strength and also benchmarked.
-Thanks to these first order corrections, we are able to establish the beginning of the transition from the ultrastrong coupling regime to the weak coupling regime, Fig. \ref{css_vs_Q}.
-Still, higher order corrections must be derived to be able to reconstruct the full transition and provide a good approximation of the steady state in all regimes.
+This expression is numerically compared for the spin-boson model with the result of \cite{Timofeev_2022} obtained by high temperature expansion of the mean force Gibbs state.
+For sanity check, a comparison of \eqref{genapproxf} with the high temperature approximation of \cite{Trushechkin_2021} is also made, and the very good agreement in all regimes of parameters is confirmed.
+Very good agreement is also observed at ultra strong coupling as well as high temperatures between our result and the one from \cite{Timofeev_2022}.
+This strengthens the validity of all three approaches.
+Thanks to them, we are able to draft the transition from the ultra-strong coupling regime to the weak coupling regime, Fig.~\ref{css_vs_q}b.

-This might be possible by directly considering the next term in the expansion \eqref{genexpansion}, or by combining the present technique with some approximate diagonalization of the full Hamiltonian.
-Additionally, benchmarking with other techniques like reaction coordinate of pseudo-modes would be interesting and instructive.